A Neural Entity Coreference Resolution Review: Challenges and future scope

-The task and it's subtasks are also being set back by the lack of an agreed-upon standard for both the datasets and the evaluation metrics \citep{poesio2016anaphora}.
-The CoNLL 2012 dataset has clear flaws and while it has served as the benchmark to define the state of the art, the issues hinder improvement.
-Singletons are not explicitly labelled, there is a big overlap between the standarized test, development and train splits and there is also the issue of gender bias.
-The use and reliability of the performance metrics used in Entity Coreference Resolution is also questioned.
-There is also no benchmark for out-of-domain performance where we see the majority of Entity CR systems to struggle.
-From the replacements that have been proposed in the recent years, due to identifying the same problems in the dataset, the majority are other task specific of very small in size.
+{Coreference Resolution and its subtasks are also being set back by the lack of an agreed-upon standard for both the datasets and evaluation metrics }\citep{poesio2016anaphora}{.
+The CoNLL 2012 dataset has clear flaws, and even though it has served as the benchmark to define the state-of-the-art, the issues hinder improvement.
+Specifically, singletons are not explicitly labelled, there is a big overlap between the standarized test, development and train splits and there is also the issue of gender bias.
+To make matters worse, the cases where the resolution of pronouns is not based on surface cues like number and gender are scarce, leading to a flawed sense of state-of-the-art performance without any real contributions in the ``uphill battle'' of using world knowledge for coreference predictions.
+The recently proposed LitBank dataset can serve as an cross-domain benchmark, and we have noticed some of the most recent works to use it as such, hinting to the need for further ways of measuring performance.
+Even so, it is not a suitable replacement for the CoNLL 2012.}

-As a result, in the lack of a better alternative, we propose the continued use of CoNLL 2012 dataset for entity CR to provide a sense continuity, in the lack of better suited replacement.
-We encourage the in parallel use of WikiCoref \citep{ghaddar2016wikicoref} for out-of-domain evaluation of the systems trained on CoNLL data and the GAP \citep{GapDataset} for gender bias evaluation.
-We also suggest the use of a unifying correference annotation scheme, such as the one proposed in \cite{prange2019semantically}, and annotation methodology \citep{aralikatte2019model} to ensure consistency of the annotations.
+{The use and reliability of the performance metrics used in Entity Coreference Resolution is also questioned }\citep{LEA:P16-1060,agarwal-etal-2019-evaluation}{ as there are significant flaws in all the currently used ones, that are not solved by their parallel usage.
+We strongly propose the combination of LEA, NEC and CEAF metrics for the task of unrestricted coreference resolution as well as Consistency for Pronoun Resolution.
+We believe that LEA is a strong replacement for the MUC score, while NEC highlights the importance of resolving Named Entities, something that has been overlooked by other metrics.
+A similar to the CoNLL unweighted average F1 score can also be calculated from the respective F1 measures.
+Consistency is also important in the task of Pronoun Resolution to allow for a deeper evaluation of the decisions made by the resolvers.}